jadecarino/galasa/docs/content/docs/ecosystem/ecosystem-manage-creds.md

 galasactl secrets get --format yaml
 ```

-For a complete list of supported parameters see the [galasactl secrets get](https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_secrets_get.md){target="_blank"} documentation in the CLI repository.
+For a complete list of supported parameters, see the [galasactl secrets get](../reference/cli-syntax/galasactl_secrets_get.md) command reference.

 ### Getting all secrets